-7. This filing is classified as Confidential, with Confidential annexes, pursuant to regulation 23bis(2) of the Regulations of the Court because it contains confidential information that relates to Prosecution witnesses and to OTP investigative methods.
-A public redacted version will be filed within five days from today.
-12
+7. This filing is classified as Confidential, with Confidential annexes, pursuant to regulation 23bis(2) of the Regulations of the Court because it contains confidential information that relates to Prosecution witnesses [REDACTED].
+A public redacted version will be filed within five days from today.12